ukoloff/nvms/README.md

   * Agree
   * Click `setup.bat` again

-After installation you should close command prompt (if any) and open new one to use `nvms`.
+After installation you should close command prompt (if any) and open new one to use `nvm$`.

 ## Credits